Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/testing/TESTING.md

 - ![EmailJS form](../testing/screenshots/EmailJS_3.jpg)
 Closing the reminder form returns the administrator to the members page correctly.

-Selecting 'Membership Dues' button takes the administraor to the membership dues list where the reminder emails are to be used.
+Selecting 'Membership Dues' button takes the administrator to the membership dues list where the reminder emails are to be used.
 - ![Members due renewal](../testing/screenshots/EmailJS_4.jpg)

 Selecting 'Send Reminders' now displays a member's details accurately, although the labels are still needed: